Cold Spring Harbor Protocols

-Cold Spring Harbor Protocols (formerly CSH Protocols) is an on-line scientific journal and methods database for biologists, published by Cold Spring Harbor Laboratory Press.
+Cold Spring Harbor Protocols (formerly CSH Protocols) is an online scientific journal and methods database for biologists, published by Cold Spring Harbor Laboratory Press.
 Protocols are presented step-by-step and edited in the style that has made Molecular Cloning, Antibodies, Cells and many other CSH manuals essential to the work of scientists worldwide.
 Protocols in the database come from CSH manuals, courses taught at Cold Spring Harbor Laboratory, and newly submitted methods from the scientific community.
 The journal was launched in June 2006.